danking/hail-cloud-docs/how-to-cloud-with-hail.md

 [Overview](https://hail.is/docs/0.2/overview/index.html), but if you find yourself confused by Hail expressions or unsure how to use Hail to solve your problem, read through that.

+## Start Small

+The cloud has a reputation for easily burning lots of money.
+You don't want to be the person who spent ten thousand dollars one night without thinking about it.
+Luckily, it's easy to not be that person!

+Always start small.
+For Hail, this means using a two worker dataproc cluster and experimenting on a small fraction of the data.
+For genetic data, it's always a good idea to make sure your scripts work on chromosome 22 (the smallest one) before you try running on the entire genome!
+Hail's `hl.balding_nichols_model` creates a genotype dataset with configurable numbers of rows and columns.

+As you'll see later, the smallest Hail cluster costs about 3 dollars per hour (that's pretty cheap compared to your salary!).
+Each time you think you need to double the size of your cluster ask yourself: am I prepared to spend twice as much money per hour?

+Before running a big job (say, something that will cost a hundred dollars), re-read [Estimating Cost](#estimating-cost) and create a cost estimate and discuss it with your supervisor.

 ## Hail on the Cloud